-Our clinic uses a team approach (consisting of you, your doctor, and a registered nurse) to best manage your anticoagulation therapy.
-Our team's goal is to make sure your use of medications like warfarin or coumadin is effective.
-We will also work to lessen the risk of complications that sometimes may come with using these medications.
+The Anticoagulation Clinic at Mayo Clinic Health System in La Crosse uses a team approach — you, your doctor and a registered nurse — to best manage your anticoagulation therapy.
+Our team's goal is to ensure your use of medications, like warfarin or coumadin, is effective.
+We also work to lessen the risk of complications that sometimes may come with using these medications.

-Family members of Anticoagulation Clinic (ACC) patients are always welcome at appointments so that an appropriate “circle” of loved ones may also understand your treatment plan.
+Your family members are welcome at appointments so your circle of loved ones also understand your treatment plan.
 Questions are welcome at any time, either at appointments or by phone.

-Clinic Introduction Your physician will complete a written referral to the Anticoagulation Clinic if he or she believes your condition warrants.
-You will be contacted by a nurse from the ACC and an initial appointment will be scheduled.
+Your physician will complete a written referral to the Anticoagulation Clinic if he or she believes your condition warrants.
+You will be contacted by a nurse from the clinic, and an initial appointment will be scheduled.

-The ACC Nurse Staff Once enrolled in the ACC your relationship with the clinic registered nurses will involve the following steps/activities:
+Once enrolled in the Anticoagulation Clinic, your relationship with the registered nurses will involve these steps or activities:

-The nurse will record your information in your electronic medical record for your physician to view.
+The nurse will record your information in your electronic health record for your physician to view.

-make adjustments in your therapy according to protocols adapted by your physician, and
+- Make adjustments in your therapy according to protocols adapted by your physician.

-If at any time your condition requires a physician's care, the nurse will contact your physician on your behalf.
+If at any time your condition requires a physician's care, the nurse will contact your provider on your behalf.

-Patients are asked to contact ACC staff with questions or concerns about their therapy.
-Patients should also contact the ACC in any of the following instances: visits to the Emergency Department; hospitalizations; introduction of new antibiotics; or changes in diet.
+You are asked to contact Anticoagulation Clinic staff with questions or concerns about your therapy, or in any of these instances: visits to the Emergency Department, hospitalizations, introduction of new antibiotics or changes in diet.